sandeep92134/PROJECT-Build-a-Data-Lake-/README.md

 3. run etl.py with
 > python etl.py in terminal

-# <font color=red>REMINDER: Do not include your AWS access keys in your code when sharing this project!<font>
+# REMINDER: Do not include your AWS access keys in your code when sharing this project!